exonum/exonum-doc/src/get-started/light-client.md

 ## Before You Start

-To start using Exonum light client, include [exonum-client](https://github.com/exonum/exonum-client#getting-started) into your JavaScript application.
+To start using Exonum light client, include [exonum-client][javascript-client] into your JavaScript application.
 Please refer to our detailed guide for instructions on how to customize your client.
 The present tutorial will show you the ready-made examples of the client use.